ChrisMayfield/ThinkJavaCode2/README.md

 ### IntelliJ IDEA

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is an IDE mainly used by professionals or ambitious beginners.
-It's not recommended for beginners to use this IDE due to how convoluded the user interface can be, but it is a great tool down the line of Java development.
+It's not recommended for beginners to use this IDE due to how convoluted the user interface can be, but it is a great tool down the line of Java development.

 - To open the source code in IntelliJ IDEA, open the `ThinkJavaCode2` folder as a project, as it has already been pre-configured as a project.
 Each of the chapter folders have been labeled as modules, so you can work with the code in each one as if they were a different project, similar to an Eclipse workspace.
 You do not need to worry about the `.checkstyle`, `.classpath`, or `.project` files.